AliElbassuony/TryHackMe/Pre Security/Network Fundmentals/README.md

 - `ping IP address or website URL`

+## Introducing LAN Topologies

+### Local Area Network (LAN) Topologies

+- Experimentation and implementation of various network designs.

+-  The term `topology`, we are actually referring to the design or look of the network at hand.

+#### Star Topology

 ### Broadcasting

 - in computer network is a group communication, where a sender sends data to receivers simultaneously.